How Much Work is a 3 Unit Course?

 According to the UC Davis General Catalog (see this link), units of credit are assigned to courses based on 1 unit of credit for three hours of work by the student per week.
 Usually this means one hour of lecture or discussion led by the instructor and two hours of outside preparation by the student.
 In the case of SAS004, the course is 3 units.

-- Unit 1: Each week we screen a movie that is 1.5-3 hours long plus a movie log assignment, so we treat that pairing as fully consuming 1 unit.
+- Unit 1: Each week you will screen a movie that is 1.5-3 hours long, and then you will complete a movie log assignment to engage in critical thinking on the links among water, societal institutions, and popular culture.
+This pairing fully consumes 1 unit.

-- Unit 2: Each week there is a 50-minute discussion section and associated with that is a reading or set of readings as well as preparation time to get read to advocate for your stakeholder perspective during the discussion period.
+- Unit 2: Each week there is a 50-minute discussion section.
+Associated with that is a reading or set of readings as well as preparation time to get read to advocate for your stakeholder perspective during the discussion period.
 The length of the readings is designed to consume up to 2 hours of your time outside of class in preparation for discussion.

 - Unit 3: Each week there either a 50-minute lecture or an online video podcast lecture available on this website or from the UC Davis videos website.
-Associated with this are two writing assignments and a final exam.
+Associated with these you will do two writing assignments and a final exam.
 There are 10 interactive lectures, so that means you have 20 hours designated to complete these three assignments.
 Depending on your productivity and efficiency, it might take you more or less time than this to complete the work.